 You'll need to navigate through UWA's LMS to reach the recordings.

-two 45-minute lectures will be available via LMS each Monday (maybe Tuesday).
+Two 45-minute lectures will be presented each week.

 You are strongly encouraged to keep up with the lecture material